House mouse: Evolutionary consequences

 The fitness of females increases in polyandrous lines due to more genetic diversity and greater litter size.

 Due to polyandry, males can be confused by the identity of new offspring.
 Multiple mating by females and paternity confusion can decrease rates of infanticide.
 If the males are uncertain if the offspring are theirs, they are less likely to kill the offspring.

 Intrauterine insemination causes an evolutionary consequence resulting from polyandrous behavior.
 When multiple males mate with one female, there are multiple sets of sperm gametes in a female mouse.
 Offspring fertilized by multiple males can compete more strongly for mother's resources and can lead to a decrease in body size and variation in body size.

 Inbreeding avoidance

 Since inbreeding is detrimental, it tends to be avoided.
 In the house mouse, the major urinary protein (MUP) gene cluster provides a highly polymorphic scent signal of genetic identity that appears to underlie kin recognition and inbreeding avoidance.
 Thus there are fewer matings between mice sharing MUP haplotypes than would be expected if there were random mating.
 Another mechanism for avoiding inbreeding is evident when a female house mouse mates with multiple males.
 In such a case, there appears to be egg-driven sperm selection against sperm from related males.

 Genetics

-A region of mouse chromosome 16 is associated with thyroid function in mice.
-However, mice with a knockout of 16 genes - 550kb - in this region produced a normal phenotype, excluding these genes in particular from the dysfunction being pursued in that study.
+As a model organism, a great deal is known about mouse genetics, with a major tool being the knockout mouse technique.